Americans with Disabilities Act

 - The accommodation of "books on tape" will require you to submit a syllabus several months in advance so that there is sufficient time to have your books read onto tape.

-- An accessible classroom for people with physical disabilities ordinarily should not present a problem for the faculty member as the CC will take care of scheduling the class, but you may need to work with the CC or the 504 ADA Student Coordinator if the class must be conducted in a particular type of room, such as a lab or one with audio visual equipment.
+- An accessible classroom for people with physical disabilities ordinarily should not present a problem for the faculty member as the CC will take care of scheduling the class, but you may need to work with the CC or the 504 ADA Program Manager if the class must be conducted in a particular type of room, such as a lab or one with audio visual equipment.

 - Some students may have medical conditions which require time away from class.
 Faculty members should work closely with the student and CC to ensure that work is made up in an appropriate and timely fashion.